Muhammad Anindita

 Research

-Research interest include SMEs internationalisation strategy, entrepreneurship in small business, institutional impact within the national and subnational level of environment, and internationalisation policy and its impact on SMEs.
+My research interests include small businesses' resilience, SME internationalisation strategy, entrepreneurship in small businesses, institutional impact within the national and subnational environment, and internationalisation policy and its impact on SMEs.

 Publications: